Business Espionage: Headline news for decades now.

 I also recall a dude from the UK, Robert Fortune, sort of an early 007.
 He was sent to steal the secrets of tea production from… Have you guessed yet?
 China!
 That caper is now know as The Great British Tea Heist.
 Boom!
 Business espionage devastated their economy yet again.
 Oh, and what about the Chinese secret of making porcelain?
 A French Catholic priest stole that one.
 BOOM!!
 I could go on and on.
 Gunpowder, paper, etc. Bing!
 Bam!
 BOOM!
 Feeling sorry for China yet?
 Don’t.
 They are making up for it, right now.
 The disk drive that just started whirring in your computer… it might be them.

-And, don’t think this is just some cosmic Yin and Yang, great mandella, or as we say here in New Jersey, “What goes around, comes around.”
+And, don’t think this is just some cosmic Yin and Yang, great mandella, or as we say here, “What goes around, comes around.”
 No, that explanation is too simplistic, not to mention fatalistic.
 There is more to this industrial espionage business.
 The circle is bigger.
 This is history repeating itself, over and over and over.